Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 As reported by Lambe and McCarthy, inelastic electron tunneling results in broad-band light emission with a high-frequency cutoff given by

 with $\hbar \omega_{\mathrm{max}}$ being the photon energy, $e$ the electron charge and $V_b$ the tunnel bias voltage \cite{lambe76}.
 According to equation \eqref{eq1}, the antenna-specific resonances should only be excitable if the applied bias exceeds the energy of the antenna mode.
 As shown in Fig. \ref{fig3}c, this behaviour is indeed observed.
-The figure renders light emission spectra for Device 3 as a function of applied bias $V_b$.
+The figure renders light emission spectra for Device 3 as a function of applied bias $V_{\rm b}$.
 The experimental data shows good agreement with equation \eqref{eq1}. \\[-1.5ex]

 To understand the role of the slot antennas in the light generation process, we studied the polarization and radiation characteristics of the emitted light.
 Fig. \ref{fig4}a shows emission spectra for Device 3 as a function of polarizer angle.
 The light intensity is maximized when the polarizer is oriented parallel to the short axis of the slots.
-The inset of Fig. \ref{fig4}a shows a polar plot of the integrated intensity as a function of polarizer angle $\theta$ fitted by a $\cos ^2 \theta$ function.
 For a polarizer angle parallel to the long axis of the slots we observe a $>$ \unit[80]{\%} extinction.
-Hence we find that light emitted from the electrically driven tunnel devices behaves analogously to the light transmission through the device.
 Fig. \ref{fig4}b shows the photon momentum distribution in the back focal plane of the microscope objective (NA 1.4).